 - we’ll make sure children and young people are aware of who manages our social media accounts and who to contact if they have any concerns about the running of the account

-- parents will be asked to give their approval for us to communicate with their children through social media, or by any other means of communication
+- parents/guardians will be asked to give their approval for us to communicate with their children through social media, or by any other means of communication

-- parents will need to give permission for photographs or videos of their child to be posted on social media
+- parents/guardians will need to give permission for photographs or videos of their child to be posted on social media

 - all of our accounts and email addresses will be appropriate and fit for purpose

-- staff should be aware of this policy and behave in accordance with it
+- all should be aware of this policy and behave in accordance with it

-- staff should seek the advice of the designated safeguarding lead if they have any concerns about the use of the internet or social media
+- all should seek the advice of the designated safeguarding lead if they have any concerns about the use of the internet or social media

-- staff should communicate any messages they wish to send out to children and young people to the designated person responsible for the organisation’s online presence
+- all should communicate any messages they wish to send out to children and young people to the designated person responsible for the organisation’s online presence

-- staff should not ‘friend’ or ‘follow’ children or young people from personal accounts on social media
+- all should not ‘friend’ or ‘follow’ children or young people from personal accounts on social media

-- staff should make sure any content posted is accurate and appropriate, as young people may ‘follow’ them on social media.
-Staff should not communicate with young people via personal accounts or private messages
+- all should make sure any content posted is accurate and appropriate, as young people may ‘follow’ them on social media.
+All should not communicate with young people via personal accounts or private messages

-- rather than communicating with parents through personal social media accounts, staff should choose a more formal means of communication, such as face-to-face, in an email or in writing, or use an organisational account, profile or website
+- rather than communicating with parents/guardians through personal social media accounts, coaches and Club volunteers should choose a more formal means of communication, such as face-to-face, in an email or in writing, or use an organisational account, profile or website

-- at least one other member of staff should be copied in to any emails sent to children or young people
+- a parent/guardian should be copied into any emails sent to children or young people

-- staff should avoid communicating with children or young people via email outside of normal office hours
+- all should avoid communicating with children or young people via email outside of normal office hours

 - emails should be signed off in a professional manner, avoiding the use of emojis or symbols such as ‘kisses’ (‘X’s)